ghostnetw/ghost-vip/README.md

 ## 🕹️ Usage

-- Open the admin shop via your preferred command, keybind, or admin menu integration.
+- Open the vip shop via your preferred command, keybind, or admin menu integration.
 - Browse categories, select items, set quantity and payment method.
 - Click **Purchase** to buy.
 The server checks funds, removes money, and gives the item.
 - Purchases are logged to Discord and feedback is shown in the UI.